vavoor/pipifax-lang/pipifax-spec.md

 ### Statements

+All statements reside in function bodies.
+There are these kinds of statements

+- Assignments

+- Branching (`if`)

+- Iteration (`while`)

+- Function Calls

+There are no return statements.

 #### Assignment

 Assignment statements assign a value defined by an expression to a left value.
-Left values can be variables, parameters, return value, or array elements:
+Left values can be variables, parameters, return values, or array elements:

 ```
 var g int